What Is Diabulimia

 • Medical Stabilization

-Careful management of blood sugar levels, hydration, and diabetic complications.
+Treatment begins with careful management of blood sugar levels, hydration, and diabetic complications.
+Medical supervision ensures safety while the body adjusts to proper insulin use.

 • Nutritional Counseling